How to Apply | Neurosurgery Residency

 The Neurological Surgery residency program utilizes the Electronic Residency Application Service (ERAS) to review all applications.
 Applications are due September 29th, for the 2022 application cycle.
 (See the full ERAS timeline here.)
 Selected applicants will be notified via email and will be asked to choose one interview date from a list of dates, which are scheduled on a first-come, first-served basis.

 Note that due to the COVID-19 pandemic, our program will be conducting interviews virtually for the 2022 application cycle.
-Interviews will be announced shortly.
+Interviews will be on December 3, December 17, January 7, and January 28.

 The following are used as a basis for selection of applicants: